PRODUCE SAFETY PROGRAM

 HOW TO REQUEST AN ON FARM READINESS REVIEW (OFRR) THROUGH KDA?

-To contact KDA and request an OFRR please call the Produce Safety Program Manager, Tyler Goodlett at (502)782-7811.
+To contact KDA and request an OFRR, please call the Kentucky Department of Agriculture Produce Safety Program at (502) 573-0282.

 The University of Kentucky’s Center for Crop Diversification offers training and resources to help growers assess their status under the FSMA as well as Produce Best Practices Training, consultation on third-party audits, and other topics.